cryptocopycats/awesome-cryptokitties-bubble/README.md

 > But, unlike traditional collectibles, you can breed two CryptoKitties
 > to create a brand-new, genetically unique offspring.
 > It results in something special—just like you!

+(*): See Q: Do you really own your CryptoKitties?
+A: Spoiler: No.

 Learn more @ [cryptokitties.co](https://cryptokitties.co),
 twitter: [CryptoKitties](https://twitter.com/CryptoKitties),